-I wish to express my appreciation to friends in Greenbelt who sent the many encouraging cards during my recent confinement at Prince Georges Hospital.
-Their prayers, I am sure, did play an important part in my recovery.
-Henry B. Bruce Stern's SHOE REPAIR Heels - Soles - Rips Repaired WHILE YOU WAIT Beltway Plaza around the corner Hanover Shoes 474-9288 Mon.-Fri, 10-9 Sat. 'til 6 North End Awards North End Elementary School announced the following achievement awards for the 1973-74 school year: The American Legion Awards went to Donald J. Dorsey and Deandra E. Fooks.
-Honorable mention went to Mark D. Isenstein and Elisa M. Kelley.
-The Herlich award, \$25, given each year by Mr. and Mrs. Herlich in honor of their now-grown son who attended North End and won many awards while a student there, was won by Carl S. Choper.
-The Certificate of Merit from the Northern Prince George's Junior High Youth Orchestra was awarded to Elizabeth Turkiewicz.
-Patrick Jackman, Jennifer Wilson and Jennifer Allen won honorable mentions in the American Legion Auxiliary essay contest for grades 4 and 5.
-Mark Isenstein won an honorable mention in the same contest for grades 6, 7, and The following youngsters received awards for their service as patrol members: Deandra Fooks, Diane Dill Mark Isenstein, Jera-Schools, Terrish Kenion, Dorothy Shabe, Colleen Raley.
-Clark Kellev.
-Coloe, David Contee, Frank Taylor and Daniel Winsky.
-HAVE A SAFE AND SANE 4th OF JULY!
+I wish to express my apprecia tion to friends in Greenbelt who sent the many encouraging cards during my recent confinement at Prince Georges Hospital.
+Their prayers, I am sure, did play an mportant-part in my recovery.
+Stern's SHOE REPAIR Beltway Plaza announced the following achievement awards for the 1973-74 school year: The American Legion Awards went to Donald J. Dorsey and Deandra E. Fooks.
+Honorable mention went to Mark each year by Mr. and Mrs. Herlich in honor of their now-grown son who attended North End and won many awards while a student there, was won by Carl S. Choper The Certificate of Merit from the Northern Prince George's Junion Patrick Jackman, Jennifer Wilson and Jennifer Allen won honorable mentions in the American Legion Auxiliary essay contest for grades 4 and 5.
+Mark Isenstein won an honorable mention in the contest for grades 6, 7, and The following youngsters received awards for their service as members: Deandra Fooks, Diane Dill.
+Mark Isenstein, Jeralonza Schools, Terrish Kenion Colleen Raley, Dorothy Shabe Clark Elisa Kellev Christine Coloe, David Contee Frank Taylor and Daniel Winsky HAVE A SAFE AND SANE 4th OF JULY!